Local Gardaí continue to assist people during Level 5 lockdown

 • avoid touching your eyes, nose and mouth – if you touch your eyes, nose or mouth with your contaminated hands, you can transfer the virus from the surface to yourself.
 If you feel unwell, don't risk it – stay home and contact your GP

-Gardaí say they are carrying out intensive mobile high visibility checkpoints within local areas to engage, explain and encourage persons to support public health guidelines.
+Gardaí are carrying out intensive mobile high visibility checkpoints within local areas to engage, explain and encourage persons to support public health guidelines.

 There will be high-visibility patrolling in key public areas such as parks and recreational areas.
 This will see Gardai continue to work with individuals, communities and businesses in supporting each other during the move to Level 5 of Plan for Living with Covid-19.